Research and teaching associate at the Vienna University of Economics and Business, Austria.

 PhD candidate Kingston University London

-Interests : Economy Social Europe
+Interests : Social Europe Economy

-Countries : Austria United Kingdom
+Countries : United Kingdom Austria

 Christian is a PhD student in economics at Kingston University London.
 He completed his BSc in economics at the Vienna University for Business and Economics and his MA in Political Economy at Kingston University London.
 He is interested in heterodox (neo-Kaleckian) macroeconomics and Marxist Political Economy.
 His research is both empirical and theoretical, although with an emphasis on the theoretical argument.
 Empirically, he specialises in simple time-series econometrics.
 Christian teaches economics and statistics at SOAS University and Goldsmiths University, respectively.
 In his previous FEPS YAN cycle he worked on the European Pillar of Social Rights.
 Christian is a member of the Labour Party, several trade unions, and some more grass roots organisations.